makemek/Modcolle/README.md

 ### On Mac and Linux

 1. Install [Docker](https://docs.docker.com/engine/installation/) and [Docker Compose](https://docs.docker.com/compose/install/)
-2. Clone this repository `git clone git@github.com:makemek/Modcolle.git`
+2. Clone this repository `git clone git@github.com:makemek/Modcolle.git` and run `npm install`
-3. Copy `.env.template.json` to `.env.json` and configure
-  - SESSION_SECRET: a key for computing hash to generate a session.
-Can be any string
-  - LOGGER_SILENT: if `false` enables log, `true` disables log
-  - LOGGER_LEVEL: select a [logging level](https://github.com/winstonjs/winston#logging-levels)
-4. Open terminal and run `docker-compose up`.
+3. Open terminal and run `docker-compose up`.
 You can add `-d` flag to detach the process and run as a daemon.
-5. Open a web browser and type `localhost` in the url
+4. Open a web browser and type `localhost` in the url

 ### On windows
 Unfortunately, Docker is not natively supported on Windows.